RyanLua/Satchel/README.md

 Satchel fully supports all platforms which includes computer, tablet, phone, console, and VR.
 Satchel is also fully compatible experiences using TopbarPlus by 1ForeverHD.

-## 📖 Wiki
+## 📖 Documentation

-Satchel has it's very own [wiki](https://github.com/RyanLua/Satchel/wiki) you can visit.
+Satchel has it's very own [documentation site](https://ryanluu.dev/Satchel) you can visit.
 Find guides on how to get started and documentation.
 Below see a summary of Satchel.

 ### Attributes